awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

    + `iam:ListRoles` – Required to enumerate existing IAM roles
    + `iam:ListInstanceProfiles` – Required to enumerate existing instance profiles
 **Important**
-You must include `iam:PassRole` in the IAM instance profile that you specify in `LaunchSpecifications` or in the launch template that is specified in the Spot Fleet request\.
+If you specify a role for the IAM instance profile in the launch specification or launch template, you must grant the IAM user the permission to pass the role to the service\.
+To do this, in the IAM policy include `"arn:aws:iam::*:role/IamInstanceProfile-role"` as a resource for the `iam:PassRole` action\.
+For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.

    **Spot Fleet APIs**